-- 32.10.4 Protests - 32.10.4.1 In the event of a question or a protest during a qualifying match or post-season tournament, the decision of the AIA Sports Administrator shall be final. - 32.10.4.2 Regular season protests, if any, will be handled as indicated in the current edition of the National Federation Volleyball Rules Book. - 32.10.5 Unmanned aerial systems at AIA post season events - 32.10.5.1 The use of unmanned aerial systems, often referred to as drones, is prohibited for any purpose by any persons at all AIA post season events.
+- 32.10.4.1 In the event of a question or a protest during a qualifying match or post-season tournament, the decision of the AIA Sports Administrator shall be final. - 32.10.4.2 Regular season protests, if any, will be handled as indicated in the current edition of the National Federation Volleyball Rules Book.

+- 32.10.5.1 The use of unmanned aerial systems, often referred to as drones, is prohibited for any purpose by any persons at all AIA post season events.
 This policy includes not only the restricted playing area of the venue(s), but also the physical confines of the entire stadium/field/arena structure.
 For the purpose of this policy, an unmanned aerial system is any aircraft without a human pilot on board. - 32.11 UNIFIED VOLLEYBALL A joint effort between the Arizona Interscholastic Association (AIA) and Special Olympics of Arizona (SOAZ) to incorporate Unified programs in AIA member schools recognizing and offering opportunities for SOAZ athletes and partners to compete in an AIA sanctioned activity.
 Unified Volleyball programs shall be administered by each participating member school and follow the requirements per AIA Bylaws for eligibility, rules and program administration, unless otherwise stated below. - 32.11.1 Official rules for Unified Volleyball shall be those published by the SOAZ and AIA prior to each season, as approved by the AIA Executive Board.
 See Article 35.